-I love street food, the smells, the tastes, the people.
+I love street food and the whole experience of trying new foods, the colours, smells, the tastes, the people.
 Anthony Bourdain is a street food advocate and was quoted saying “I believe street food is salivation to human race“.
 I certainly agree with street food making a journey more interesting and full of exiting experiences.
-Ttese following 10 street foods are my favourites from my travels so far.
+These following 10 street foods are my favourites from my travels so far.

 1. Hot Dog – New York